Benchmark computations for the polarization tensor of small conducting objects: Computation of the P olya-Szeg o Tensor Coefficients

 \section{Computation of the P\'olya-Szeg\"o Tensor Coefficients}

-In this work, we use the BEM++ library \cite{SmigajACM2015} to compute the coefficients of the PST.
-BEM++ is a C++ library with Python bindings for the solution of boundary integral equations using Galerkin discretisations \cite{SmigajACM2015, BetckeACM2020}.
-Given the similarity of the transmission problem (\ref{eq:TransmissionProblem}) and the boundary integral solution formulations (\ref{eq:BEM:BI}) and (\ref{eq:BEM:LP}) to the capacitive problem already successfully considered in~\cite{BetckeJCP2019}, we will focus on a dual mesh discretisation although a primal discretisation is also possible and may also offer further efficencies.
+In this work, we use Bempp \cite{SmigajACM2015} to compute the coefficients of the PST.
+Bempp is a C++ library with Python bindings for the solution of boundary integral equations using Galerkin discretisations described in{~\cite{SmigajACM2015} and further improved in~\cite{BetckeACM2020}.
+Note that corners,} {in contrast to collocation,} {are not an issue for Galerkin boundary element methods on piecewise smooth Lipschitz domains.
+We are using fully numerical Erichsen/Sauter type singular quadrature rules that are well suited for this type of discretisation~\cite{Erichsen1998EfficientAQ}.} Given the similarity of the transmission problem (\ref{eq:TransmissionProblem}) and the boundary integral solution formulations (\ref{eq:BEM:BI}) and (\ref{eq:BEM:LP}) to the capacitive problem already successfully considered in~\cite{BetckeJCP2019}, we will focus on a dual mesh discretisation although a primal discretisation is also possible and may also offer further efficiencies.
 In practice, given a surface mesh discretisation of $B$ of size $h$ we solve for $\phi_i^h$ and obtain $\psi_i^h({\bm \xi}) = \dfrac{1}{r-1}\mathcal{S} \left [ \phi_i^h \right ] ({\bm \xi})$.
 Following the numerical solution, the discrete approximation ${\mathcal T}_{ij}^h$ to ${\mathcal T}_{ij}$ then follows from a simple postprocessing of the solutions using (\ref{eq:AlternativeFormula}).

-Although the coefficients of the true tensor ${\mathcal T}$ are symmetric, the coefficients of its numerical approximation ${\mathcal T}^h$ using boundary elements are not guaranteed to have this property.
+Although the coefficients of the true tensor ${\mathcal T}$ are symmetric, the coefficients of its numerical approximation ${\mathcal T}^h$ using boundary elements are not guaranteed to have this property, {but tend to a symmetric tensor as the mesh is refined}.
 Thus, to ensure the symmetry of the computed PST, we will symmetrise it as follows:

 Henceforth, when presenting results, we will only consider the symmetrised tensor and drop the superscript $sym$.
-In the next section we illustrate the convergence behaviour of the numerical scheme for uniform grid refinement for a PST with smooth analytical solution.
+In the next section, we illustrate the convergence behaviour of the numerical scheme for uniform grid refinement for a PST with smooth analytical solution.